redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 * `sentence-transformers`: You will use the [SentenceTransformers](https://www.sbert.net/) framework to generate embeddings on full text.
 Sentence-BERT (SBERT) is a [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) model modification that produces consistent and contextually rich sentence embeddings.
 SBERT improves tasks like semantic search and text grouping by allowing for efficient and meaningful comparison of sentence-level semantic similarity.
 * `tabulate`: This package is optional.
 Pandas use it to render Markdown.

-You'll also need the following imports in your Python code:
+You will also need the following imports in your Python code:

 {{< clients-example search_vss imports />}}

 ## Connect

 Instantiate the Redis client.
 By default, Redis returns binary responses.
-To decode them, you'll pass the `decode_responses` parameter set to `True`:
+To decode them, you pass the `decode_responses` parameter set to `True`:

 {{< clients-example search_vss connect />}}
 <br/>